 - The depth of the prospect’s engagement.

-Therefore, a prospect who submitted their contact information through the Snapshot Widget today would generate more flames than a prospect who opened an email three days ago.
+Therefore, a prospect who submitted their contact information through an Acquisition Widget today would generate more flames than a prospect who opened an email three days ago.
 In short: the more flames there are, the greater your chances of a close.
 To drastically increase your chances of closing the deal, follow up with hot leads immediately.

 Prepare for the first call